cooper/ferret/std/doc/Number.md

 Number.max($nums: Num...)
 ```

-Returns the largest of the provided numbers.
+Returns the greatest of the provided numbers.

 #### Arguments